4-DAY LLAMA RETREAT TREK TO MACHU PICCHU

 Details of this retreat

 Why llamas: Llamas are currently an underutilized eco-friendly way to transport gear and supplies in the high mountains.
-With the growth of tourism, vulnerable mountain ecosystems are at jeopardy and require responsible management.
+With the growth of tourism, vulnerable mountain ecosystems are in jeopardy and require responsible management.
 This is why we use the native llamas just as the ancient Incas did.

 Schedule